 - taking a throat swab or stool sample to check for the presence of the virus

 The doctor may also consider the person’s age.
-Children aged 5 years and younger are the most likely to have the disease.
-A person should tell their doctor if they think that they may have had exposure to the virus as a result of contact with a child.
+Children ages 5 years and younger are the most likely to have the disease.
+A person should tell a doctor if they have been in contact with a child with the virus.

 According to the CDC, almost all cases of HFMD clear up within

 However, a person can treat the symptoms of HFMD at home by:

 - taking over-the-counter pain medicines (acetaminophen or ibuprofen) to help reduce pain and fever